ash/raku-course/essentials/running-programs/exercises/hello-me/solution/index.md

 ## Output

-To see the output, run the program as shown below:
+To see the output, run the program, as shown below:

 ```console
 $ raku exercises/running-programs/hello-me.raku